 Tachyglossus extends throughout the length of the Cape York peninsula on the east, and through the Gregory, Leichhardt, and Cloncurry ranges to the southward and south-westward of Georgetown.
 Its habit of burrowing beneath rocks precludes the possibility of its occurrence on the Lower Gilbert and Flinders River plains.

-"P. L. S." will find my "notes" on this subject in the Lin-nean Society's Journal, as I sent them, accompanied by the skull of an adult female, to the Society in March last.
-W. E. A.
+"P. L. S." will find my "notes" on this subject in the Linnean Society's Journal, as I sent them, accompanied by the

-Georgetown, June I
+Georgetown, June I W. E. A.

 Microphone in Indirect Circuit